tardis-sn/tardis/docs/index.rst

 TARDIS is an open-source Monte Carlo radiative-transfer spectral synthesis code for 1D models of supernova ejecta.
 It is designed for rapid spectral modelling of supernovae.
-It is developed and maintained by a :ref:`multi-disciplinary team <team>` including software engineers, computer scientists, statisticians, and astrophysicists.
+It is developed and maintained by a multi-disciplinary team including software engineers, computer scientists, statisticians, and astrophysicists.